Likelihood-Based Diverse Sampling for Trajectory Forecasting: NuScenes Experimental Details

 \subsection{Training Details}

 We train the ``backbone" forecasting models AF, CVAE, MTP-Lidar for $20$ epochs with learning rate $10^{-3}$ using Adam \cite{kingma2014adam} optimizer and batch size $64$.
-DSF-AF iterates through the full training set once, while DSF-AF-TD directly optimizes on the test set with a minibatch size of $64$ and $400$ adaptation iterations for every minibatch.
-For all DSF models, we set $\lambda_d=1$ and do not experiment with further hyperparameter tuning.
-DSF training also uses Adam.
+LDS-AF iterates through the full training set once, while LDS-AF-TD directly optimizes on the test set with a minibatch size of $64$ and $400$ adaptation iterations for every minibatch.
+For all LDS models, we set $\lambda_d=1$ and do not experiment with further hyperparameter tuning.
+LDS training also uses Adam.
 For all models, we train $5$ separate models using random seeds and report the average and standard deviations in our results.